Agoric/documentation/main/zoe/guide/contracts/nft-drop.md

   * Embedded additional metadata relating the project.
   * Whatever your heart desires!

-The code for the smart contract can be found below:
+The code for the smart contract is:
 ```js
 /** @type {ContractStartFn} */
 const start = async (zcf) => {